ethahtz/ComputationalBiology/globalAlignment/README.md

 with a naive scoring function and a linear gap genalty.
-M refers to score of matching, m refers to score of mismatching and, g refers to the uniform gap score
+M refers to score of matching, m refers to score of mismatching and, g refers to the uniform gap score.

 Usage: